Lokathor/yagbas/lang_ref/items/functions.md

 * Names are `snake_case`
 * Indentation is 2 spaces
 * The opening brace is on the same line as the function name

+## `fn main()`

+The `main` function has a special meaning.

+After booting, the Game Boy jumps to the "Entry Point" of the ROM ($0100) and begins running there.
+However, the entry point can only be 4 bytes long, because after that is the rest of the ROM header rather than meaningful instructions.
+The Entry Point is expected to jump to the actual beginning of the program.

+The yagbas compiler always uses `di; jp main` as the effective code for the entry point.
+If your program does not include a `main` function, compilation will cause an error.